 Fulfil the training mandate.
 Article 20 requires management body members to undergo cybersecurity training.
 This is not a suggestion.
 Boards that cannot demonstrate training will have an immediate compliance gap when enforcement begins.

 Map your executive exposure.
 Technical cybersecurity measures protect systems.
 They do not address the personal digital footprint of the people who run the organisation.
-Data broker listings, credential leaks, and social media exposure create attack vectors that bypass every technical control.
+People-search profiles and data broker records, credential leaks, and social media exposure create attack vectors that bypass every technical control.
 Understanding what is findable about your leadership is a governance obligation, not an optional extra.
+PI Solutions runs that mapping as the OSINT layer of a NIS2 readiness programme — see our NIS2 compliance mapping page for what a scoped exposure assessment covers.

 The NIS2 Directive does not ask boards to become cybersecurity experts.
 It asks them to take responsibility for understanding the risks their organisations face — including the risks created by their own digital exposure.
 Twenty-one member states have made this law.
 The rest are weeks behind, not years.